 To blind bake crust (that is, bake it before filling it), the pie or tart pan is usually lined with parchment paper and filled with beans or rice.
 These help to hold the shell's shape.

 Instead, freeze the tart shells for 20 minutes, then prick the bottom of each with a fork.
 Wrap each pan tightly with a sheet of aluminum foil, pressing snugly up against the sides of the pan (photo 2).
-This is the same method used for making Butterscotch Pie for Two that keeps the dough from slumping and shrinking when it's baked.
+This is the same method used for making Butterscotch Pie that keeps the dough from slumping and shrinking when it's baked.

-Place the tart pans on a half sheet baking pan lined with a Silpat silicone mat or parchment paper (to catch drips later on).
+Place the tart pans on a half sheet baking pan lined with a Silpat silicone mat or parchment paper (to catch drips later).
 Bake the tart shells at 375˚F until the crust is just set, about 15 minutes.
 Remove the foil and bake until the shells are light brown, about 5 minutes more (photo 3).

 Step 3: Make the filling